liuxy1103/EMADS/trained_model/readme.md

-The trained model is uploaded at GoogleDriver
+The trained models have been uploaded on GoogleDriver